-According to Google’s English dictionary (provided by Oxford Languages, the publisher of the Oxford English Dictionary) clock speed is the operating speed of a computer or its microprocessor, expressed in cycles per second (megahertz).
+According to Google’s English dictionary (provided by Oxford Languages, the publisher of the Oxford English Dictionary), clock speed is the operating speed of a computer or its microprocessor, expressed in cycles per second (megahertz).
 Most modern CPUs, GPUs, or RAM chips have their clock speed expressed in gigahertz instead of megahertz.
-And this is quite easy to understand, at least when it comes to CPUs or GPUs.
-Nowadays you have the base clock speed and boost clock speed (Intel CPUs have both the single and all-core boost speed, but that’s a story for another time), both shown in gigahertz and that’s it.
+And this is relatively easy to understand, at least when it comes to CPUs or GPUs.
+Nowadays, you have the base clock speed and boost clock speed (Intel CPUs have both the single and all-core boost speed, but that’s a story for another time), both shown in gigahertz, and that’s it.

 Expressing memory clock speed is a bit more complex.
 When it comes to RAM, most modern computers use DDR, or double data rate, memory.
-DDR memory is capable of transferring data two times per clock cycle by sending two signals during one data cycle instead of one.
+DDR memory can transfer data two times per clock cycle by sending two signals during one data cycle instead of one.
 This means that the effective RAM clock speed is two times its raw frequency.
 This is why you see DDR4 memory labeled as “2133,” “3200,” or “3600,” even though its raw frequency is 1066MHz, 1600MHz, and 1800MHz, respectively.
-Just open CPU-Z and click on the “Memory” tab and you’ll see the raw frequency of your memory, not the effective clock speed.
+Just open CPU-Z and click on the “Memory” tab, and you’ll see the raw frequency of your memory, not the effective clock speed.

 Now, let’s talk about graphics cards.
 They feature two different clock speeds; the core clock and the memory clock speed.

 GPU (Core) Clock Speed